Oracle CREATE TABLESPACE

 • Second, specify the path to the data file of the tablespace in the DATAFILE clause.
 In this case, it is tbs1.dbf.
 Note that you can use the datafile full path.

 • Third, specify the size of the tablespace in the SIZE clause.
-In this example, 1m stands for 1MB, which is quite small.
+In this example, 10m stands for 10MB, which is relatively small.

 Once the tablespace is created, you can find its information by querying data from the dba_data_files view: